ccoenen/batman-to-zabbix/README.md

 # Batman to Zabbix Converter

 I was using Batman for a few days to track the battery life on my android phone.
 When i tried visualizing the information stored in those columns of text, it hit me: I already know something that is great at displaying stats: Zabbix.
-This will convert and send the data to your zabbix-server
+This will convert and send the data to your zabbix-server.
+If you like this script, let me know!

 ## Requirements